Keep your family safe while at the beach this summer with these swimming safety tips.

 Bummer, police once again, I know.
 But the facts are clear and undeniable.
 Drinkers are sinkers.
 Plain and simple.

 25. Don’t bring any glass to the beach.

 Glass breaks easily and becomes dangerous to anyone that steps in the sand where the pieces lie.

 One last thing — Please Don’t Litter.

-Take only pictures (and maybe a few shells), leave only footprints – thank you for keeping our beaches beautiful for everyone to enjoy. 🙂
+Take only pictures (and maybe a few seashells), and leave only footprints.
+Thank you for keeping our beaches beautiful for everyone to enjoy. 🙂

-There are many things to consider when thinking about beach safety, especially where the little ones are concerned.
-I hope that you feel confident enough after reading these tips to keep you and your family safe at the beach so you can concentrate on having fun.
+There are many things to consider when considering beach and ocean safety, especially where the little ones are concerned.
+After reading these swimming safety tips, I hope you feel confident enough to keep yourself and your family safe at the beach so you can concentrate on having fun.